ProofWright: Towards Agentic Formal Verification of CUDA: Evaluation

 \section{Evaluation}

 The evaluation of \textit{ProofWright} is two-fold.
-The first set of experiments focuses on memory safety and thread safety, while the second set of experiments explore semantic equivalence of LLM-generated CUDA codes.
-Specifically, we evaluate \textit{ProofWright} to answer the following set of research questions:
+The first set of experiments focuses on functional correctness, while the second set of experiments explore semantic equivalence of LLM-generated CUDA codes.
+Specifically, we design experiments to answer the following set of research questions:

 \begin{itemize} \item \textbf{RQ1} (\S \ref{RQ1}): To what extent can the \textit{ProofWright} successfully establish memory and thread-safety guarantees for LLM-generated GPU codes?
 Furthermore, can it generalize to unseen kernels and handle increasingly complex verification scenarios? \item \textbf{RQ2} (\S \ref{RQ2}): How lightweight is the annotation generation process, and does it scale to kernels that employ complex primitives and larger problem sizes? \item \textbf{RQ3} (\S \ref{RQ3}): How important are the individual components (\textit{knowledge base} and \textit{annotation guide}) in the \textit{VerCors Agent} prompt?
 Can the \textit{VerCors Agent} succeed in establishing memory and thread safety without them? \item \textbf{RQ4} (\S \ref{RQ4}): What kinds of high-level specifications can the semantic-equivalence framework capture and represent formally?
 Under what conditions is the \textit{Rocq Agent} able to synthesize alternate specification and automatically construct proofs? \item \textbf{RQ5} (\S \ref{RQ5}): Finally, to what extent can \textit{ProofWright} establish semantic equivalence for LLM-generated GPU kernels, in spite of currently relying on an untrusted lowering stage?